Blogs

 5. Create a Competitive Model Where Possible

-Where possible, having more than one third-party vendor supporting your work is good if the right measurements of success are in place.
+Where possible, having more than one vendor supporting your work is good if the right measurements of success are in place.
 Vendors will compete to make sure they are staying at the top and limit the risk of losing business.
 Make sure there’s a proper blend of quality, performance and control metrics in place.
 Not having the proper balance could reward the wrong behavior.

 6. Document and Share Oversight Results